-The automated WordPress installation will install WordPress according to the language you have configured in SWPanel, for example, if you have SWPanel in Spanish, WordPress will be installed with that language set.
+The automated WordPress installation will install WordPress according to the language you have configured in SWPanel, for example, if you have SWPanel in Spanish, WordPress will be installed in that language.
 However, the language can be changed once installed.

 Access your WordPress content manager in Settings > General > Site language and you will see the available site languages.

 If your preferred language is not in the list, you will have to modify a little bit the WordPress code.
 To do this, we must add the following line in the configuration of our "wp-config.php" file (file with the base configuration of WordPress).

 You can edit the file "wp-config.php" using an FTP client.
 You will find it in the folder "data/web/wp-config.php".

 Go back to your WordPress content manager and go back to the language settings.